 This recipe works best if you have a large stand mixer.
 If you don't, go ahead and make it anyway.
-Just beat and beat the dough really well as you add the flour.
+Just beat the dough really well as you add the flour.

 Each batch of rolls that you make will be better than the one before.
 Be sure to read the instructions carefully before you begin.
 There are a lot more tips after the recipe instructions.

-- Punch down the dough and roll out on floured surface to 1/2" thickness.
-Cut with 3" round cookie cutter.
 Brush each roll with melted butter and fold in half to make half circles.
 Pinch edge lightly to hold, so the rolls don't unfold as they rise.
-Place in 2 greased 13x9" pans, cover, and let rise again until double, about 45 minutes.

 Place in two greased 9- x 13-inch pans, cover, and let rise again until double - about 45 minutes.